jms-lfr/cloudflare-blog-api/README.md

-# Backend api for [Cloudflare Blog](https://github.com/jms-lfr/cloudflare-blog) using workers
+# Backend API for [Cloudflare Blog](https://github.com/jms-lfr/cloudflare-blog) using Workers

 [`index.js`](https://github.com/cloudflare/worker-template/blob/master/index.js) is the content of the Workers script.